zencart/documentation/content/user/products/add_delete_categories.md

 On the next page fill in the category name, description, and other information, and click *Save*.

 **Note:** A category can hold sub-categories or products, but not both at the same level.
+See [products and categories at the same level](/user/troubleshooting/products_categories_same_level).

 ### How do I delete a category?